-I have worked more on web-based products, so I struggle with the budgeting.
-How sort of timeline should I give for creating something like this?
+Candidate: I have worked more on web-based products, so I struggle with budgeting.
+What sort of timeline should I give for creating something like this?

 A need-to-have feature would be the ability to chat with a dietician.
 A should-have feature would be the ability to choose your dietician.

-So the “need” feature would just assign whoever is available, and the “should” would let them choose their dietician from a list?
+Candidate: So, the “need” feature would assign whoever is available, and the “should” would let them choose their dietician from a list?

 - Here is what the solution is.

 - Here is what the solution looks like.